Electrostatic Air Filter

 Finally, indoor air pollutants can come from household chemicals, pets, and dirt brought in from outside.
 Allergens and molds may form inside the home due to high humidity levels.

-The Trane Clean Effects Electrostatic Whole House Air Filtration System offers improved indoor air quality over a standard air filter (1 inch or 5 inch) and should be considered for households that have indoor air quality issues or concerns.
+The Trane Clean Effects Electrostatic Whole House Air Filtration System offers improved indoor air quality over a standard air filter.
+This applies to either the 1 inch or 5 inch air filter.
+The Electrostatic Filter should be considered for households that have indoor air quality issues or concerns.

 Some diagrams of the Trane Clean Effects Electrostatic Whole House Air Filtration System are shown below.